asu-cis-capstone/course-info/assignments/scavenger_hunt.md

 I have been asked to make a couple of policies for other types of events.
 This is what I've decided:

 - Training sessions at work, or provided by vendors, do *not* count.
+- Webinars or other recorded presentations (such as online classes) do *not* count.
 - Attending a professional conference may count for one of your required visits *per day of the conference* provided you attend sessions each day.
 If it's a three-day conference, write about three of the sessions you attended and that will satisfy the requirement.
 - **Desert Code Camp** on Saturday, October 18, is a free, one-day conference for all kinds of techies in the Phoenix area.
 I like it so much, I'll let you count *two* of the sessions toward this assignment even though they're on the same day.
 See: http://oct2014.desertcodecamp.com/home
+- If I make an exception to these guidelines for you, please remind me of it in your write-up!